-107 endemic bird species are found on Madagascar.
+107 endemic bird species are found on Madagascar, out of 200 species.

 There are six species of fodies, small passerine birds related to weavers.

 The Madagascar red fody (Madagascar fody, red cardinal fody, common fody), Foudia madagascariensis, is a small bird native to Madagascar and introduced to other Indian Ocean islands.
 It feeds mostly on seeds.
 The male's breeding plumage is red except for the wings and tail.